Sustainability at Solebury

 Since sustainability makes sense from an environmental, financial, health, and civil rights perspective, Solebury School embraces sustainability and is mindful of it when making all decisions.

-Solebury School and the student-run Solebury Environmental Action Club (SEAC) aim to make sustainability an integral part of the Solebury experience by assuring that all initiatives related to sustainability are made with a coordinated effort.
+Solebury School and the student-run Solebury Environmental Action Corps (SEAC) aim to make sustainability an integral part of the Solebury experience by assuring that all initiatives related to sustainability are made with a coordinated effort.

 Solebury School Awarded Eco-Schools USA Silver Award for Exceptional Achievement in Educating for Sustainability